-Lab: Using Handheld GPS to Create a Point Database
+Lab: Using Handheld GPS/Phone to Create a Point Database

-Create a database with pictures taken on spring break.
+Create a database with pictures taken of monuments around the yard.
 This

 has the following objectives: